grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

 Once you have selected granularity, then use the forward or back arrows to move forward or backward in time.

-If your granularity is in monnths
+If your granularity is in monnths.

 >[!NOTE]
 >
 >Once you select a particular month or week make sure to select Apply Selection to make sure your selection takes effect.

+Another way to change selection is to deselct the any of the previously selected MVPDs and channels. in the segment nd timeframe panel.
+Or you can clear the entire selection, and defaults you back to All.